 The UN is an international organisation of truly global reach.
-It has 193 member states (March 2018) and provides a forum for discussion of all topics of international significance.
+It has 193 member states (end of 2013) and provides a forum for discussion of all topics of international significance.
 Switzerland became a full member of the UN in 2002.
 Before that date (since 1948) the Confederation only had observer status, though it was a member of many specialised agencies.